theweebcoders/CommercialBreaker/README.md

 ### The WEB UI/Redis To do list

+- [ ] The login to Plex button does not work in the docker container

 - [ ] Set Commercial Breaker status callback to use redis

 - [ ] Set filter events using redis